Where stay in Barcelona! A complete guide to the best neighborhoods, things to do, and accommodation options no matter what your budget is.

 One popular nighttime choice is the Opium Mar Club located right on the boardwalk.
 The Opium is an upscale club with music and a beach terrace looking out over the Mediterranean.

-For dining, you are surrounded by many Xiringuitos (beach cafes) like the Platja Ca la Nuri where your feet can almost touch the sand while you sample grilled sardines, tuna carpaccio, and mouth-watering fideuà with clams.
+For dining, you are surrounded by many Xiringuitos (beach cafes in Barcelona) like the Platja Ca la Nuri where your feet can almost touch the sand while you sample grilled sardines, tuna carpaccio, and mouth-watering fideuà with clams.

 If looking for traditional dishes, stop by the Can Mano (a local-favorite fish tavern) where fresh fish, fried or grilled, with garlic and parsley comes through the door at the same time orders are being taken.